thisislawatts/cv/README.md

 ## Interests

-Away from the computer, I’m a keen cyclist and can often be found meandering around the lanes of Kent and Surrey thinking of longer rides.
-The longest to date being a single day ride between London and Somerset.
+Away from the computer, I’m a keen cyclist and can often be found meandering around the Dutch polders looking for a hill to roll down.
+I enjoy longer endurance rides, the longest one to date being ~250km.

-I’m also in the early stages of learning German, aber diese ist ein langsamer Prozess.
+I’m also in the early stages of learning Dutch, maar het is langzaam proces

 ## Education